thackerhelik/thackerhelik/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on applying reinforcement learning to various problems.
+- 📫 How to reach me: thackerhelik@gmail.com

 <!--
 **thackerhelik/thackerhelik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.